aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 1/readme.md

 - **Neurons (Nodes):** These are the processing units.
 They take inputs, multiply them by weights (which simulate the strength of a connection, similar to synapses), and apply an activation function to determine the neuron's output.
 - **Outputs:** These are the final results produced by the network (e.g., the classification of an image).
 - **Layers:** ANNs are often organized into layers.
 Information flows from input, through potentially many "hidden" layers, finally reaching the output layer.

+**Key Similarities**

+- **Interconnection:** Both systems are massively interconnected.
+Biological neurons form networks through synapses; artificial neurons connect in layers.
+- **Decision-Making:** Biological neurons "fire" or don't based on the signals they receive.
+Artificial neurons have activation functions (like sigmoid or ReLU) that decide whether to strongly pass on a signal or not.
+- **Learning:** Both systems adapt.
+Biological neural networks change through synaptic plasticity (strengthening or weakening connections); artificial neural networks change through adjusting weights during training.

+**Key Differences**

+- **Complexity:** The human brain is vastly more complex than any ANN, with billions of neurons and trillions of connections.
+ANNs are highly simplified in comparison.
+- **Signal Type:** Biological neurons use electrical impulses and chemical neurotransmitters; ANNs primarily use numerical calculations.
+- **Hardware:** The brain is organic and biological; ANNs are (currently) simulations run on digital computers.